bsa674/CRISPR-Guide-RNA-Design-Tool/README.md

 The input data consists of gRNA sequences extracted from FASTA files, processed with a PAM pattern matching ( "NGG") to identify target sequences.
 Sequences are enriched with biological features and normalized using scikit-learn's StandardScaler for uniformity.
 Pre-trained machine learning models, such as ensemble methods, predict the efficacy of each gRNA, with results formatted for downstream analysis.

 ## Data Storage and Structure
 Pandas DataFrames store the gRNA data, incorporating features such as sequence length, GC content, entropy, and PAM presence.
-Results, including predicted efficacy scores, are saved as CSV files to ensure compatibility with external tools and facilitate sharing.
+Results, including predicted efficacy scores, are saved as CSV files to ensure compatibility with external tools.

 ## User Interface and Accessibility
 Streamlit was used to create a user-friendly interface for uploading FASTA files and viewing the predictions.It allow users to customize experimental parameters and download results.